 You can use it to record places, events, ideas, and emotions.
-Anything you draw you will remember better.
+Anything you draw you will remember better than if you just photograph it.

 When you draw something you spend time looking and thinking about the moment and the thing you are drawing.